zapccu/Swift-Toolbox/README.md

 # Swift Dictionary and ParameterSet Toolbox
+---
 ## DictionaryPath

 ### Purpose

-Extends a dictionary of type [String: Any] by path string addressing of sub-dictionaries.
+Extends a dictionary of type [String: Any] by addressing sub-dictionaries by path strings.
 A path string contains multiple string segments separated by a '.'.
 Each segment addresses a dictionary level.
+For an easier definition of dictionaries a type alias _DictAny_ is defined as a shortcut to [String: Any].

 ### Example